mavrk/Selectable-grid/README.md

 # Selectable-grid
-Java Swing grid with clickable buttons
+Java Swing grid with clickable buttons.
+Mimics the design of github contributions grid.